David Vetter: Family and birth

 Vetter's parents were Carol Ann and David Joseph Vetter Jr. Their first son, David Joseph III, was also born with SCID and died at seven months old.
 Physicians advised the Vetters that any future male children they might conceive would have a 50% chance of inheriting the disease.
-At the time, the only management available for children born with SCID was isolation in a sterile environment until a successful bone-marrow transplant could be performed.
+At the time, the only management available for children born with SCID was isolation in a sterile environment until a successful bone marrow transplant could be performed.
 The Vetters, who had a daughter, decided to proceed with another pregnancy.
 Their third child, David Phillip Vetter, was born on September 21, 1971.

 A special sterilized cocoon bed was prepared for Vetter at his birth.
 Immediately after being removed from his mother's uterus, Vetter entered the plastic germ-free environment that would be his home for most of his life.
-Vetter was baptized by a Roman Catholic with sterilized holy water once he had entered the bubble.
-Vetter's sister Katherine was the bone-marrow donor, even though she was not a match.
+Vetter was baptized by a Roman Catholic priest with sterilized holy water once he had entered the bubble.